w5xd/PacketThermostat/Commands.md

 <p>Commands are text sent to the PacketThermostat
 by either its USB serial port, or over its packet radio interface.
-In the following descriptions, the commands are described.
+The commands are described below.
 The case of the letters matters and must be as documented.
 Items in angle brackets like this: &lt;YYYY&gt;
-(usually) must be present and the YYYY is the name of the thing you must enter, and is documented with the command.
-For this example, YYYY might be a four digit year.
-Individual commands below note when an item in angle brackets can be omitted, and its always the case that if one is missing, then all after it in the command are also missing.</p>
+(unless specified otherwise below) must be present and the YYYY is the name of the thing you must enter, and is documented with the command.
+For this example, YYYY might be a four digit year.</p>

-<p>Many of these commands write results that are saved in the Packet Thermostat's
+<p>Many of these command results are saved in the Packet Thermostat's
 EEPROM, and many, but not all, such commands are most easily set up using the PacketThermostatSettings application published here in this same repository.
 PacketThermostatSettings is coded for a particular mapping